 Residency

-Following the Ways of Repair : Loss and Damage open call which received over 740 applications, three project proposals have now been selected for development through the program's artistic research residency.
-These three successful proposals have been judged upon a criteria including: the artistic potential to radically engage with the Loss and Damage framework, the potential to provoke critical questions and the possibility to create dialogue and impact within the realm of international climate policymaking.
-Each selected project has the potential to assess how loss and damage can be addressed and expand the understanding of intangible loss and damage to culture, health and mental health, and social cohesion, identity and sense of place.
+Following the Ways of Repair : Loss & Damage open call which received over 740 applications, three project proposals were selected for development through the program's artistic research residency.
+These three successful proposals were judged upon a criteria including: the artistic potential to radically engage with the Loss and Damage framework under theUnited Nations Framework Convention on Climate Change (UNFCCC), the potential to provoke critical questions and the possibility to create dialogue and impact within the realm of international climate policymaking.
+Each selected project had the potential to assess how loss and damage can be addressed and expand the understanding of intangible loss and damage to culture, health and mental health, and social cohesion, identity and sense of place.

 Find the press release here.

-Candomblé terreiros: Sacred Shields Against Salvador’s Climate Crisis
+Candomblé terreiros : Sacred Shields Against Salvador’s Climate Crisis

-Candomblé terreiros explores how terreiros —the sacred spaces of the Afro-Brazilian Candomblé religion— through their ancestral knowledge and their relationship with nature preservation, could address the loss and damage being caused by the climate crisis in the city of Salvador, Brazil.
-These sacred spaces —which are deeply rooted in Afro-Brazilian heritage— are hypothesised to offer environmental benefits particularly in marginalised communities.
-This project will study how vulnerable communities in the city of Salvador have been affected by the climate crisis and will assess the role of terreiros in building resilience and addressing loss and damage.
-By documenting construction techniques and spatial arrangements, the project aims to quantify the terreiros' microclimatic influence and their role in enhancing local living conditions in urban spaces in relation to climate intensified events such as heat waves.
-Utilising fieldwork, interviews, architectural analysis, drawings, and ongoing dialogues with the community, the study will document how ancestral knowledge embedded in terreiro structures can inform sustainable urban planning and how it can be used as a transformative tool to address loss and damage.
-The project is part of Gabriela’s ongoing research on Afro-Brazilian architecture examined through an intersectional lens of race, culture, and environmental justice.
+Candomblé terreiros: Sacred Shields Against Salvador’s Climate Crisis explores how terreiros —the sacred spaces of the Afro-Brazilian Candomblé religion— through their ancestral knowledge and their relationship with nature preservation, could address the loss and damage being caused by the climate crisis in the city of Salvador, Brazil.
+By documenting construction techniques and spatial arrangements, De Matos demonstrates the terreiros' microclimatic influence and their role in enhancing local living conditions in urban spaces in relation to climate intensified events such as heat waves.The project is part of Gabriela’s ongoing research on Afro-Brazilian architecture examined through an intersectional lens of race, culture, and environmental justice.

 Gabriela de Matos is an architect, urban planner, researcher, professor, and curator.
 Gabriela’s background is in Sustainability and Management of the Built Environment.
 She was a co-president of the Brazilian Institute of Architects.
 She founded the Arquitetas Negras Project, which maps the production of black Brazilian women architects, and is the publisher of the book Arquitetas Negras vol.1, which won the IAB-sp award for Best Architecture Publication.
 She was the co-curator of the Brazilian Pavilion at the Venice Biennale of Architecture (2023) and won the Golden Lion for Best National Participation.
 She is currently a Master’s student at the Center for the Study of Diversities, Intolerances and Conflicts at the Faculty of Philosophy, Letters and Human Sciences.